-Note: The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
+NOTE: The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
 School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if he or she determines in his or her sole discretion that there are mitigating or aggravating circumstances.
+Principals may deviate by one level when applying consequences per the Discipline Matrix, except for substance related and mandatory expulsion incidents.